 All candidates must complete the criminal background/sex offender screening process required by the affiliating clinical facilities.
 The candidate is responsible for the cost, which is \$20, payable by money order to the Department of State Police.
 The nursing program's clerical support person will provide each student with the application form and instruct him/her through the process.
-Adult applicants complete the process following the interview and the secondary students do so following completion of the TEAS testing and interview process.
+Adult applicants complete the process following the interview and the secondary students will also follow this requirement.
+Final acceptance into the nursing program is contingent on the return of a "negative" report.